 In the studio, Mark’s recordings have centred on a project with BIS Records to record all the symphonies of Shostakovich.
 This cycle has received critical acclaim throughout the world.
-Live performances of Mahler’s Sixth and Tenth Symphonies have been issued by the Melbourne Symphony on the MSO Live label, and the Brahms Piano Concertos played by Stephen Hough and the Mozarteum Orchestra are available on the Hyperion label.
+Live performances of Mahler’s Sixth and Tenth Symphonies have been issued by the Melbourne Symphony, and the Brahms Piano Concertos played by Stephen Hough and the Mozarteum Orchestra are available on the Hyperion label.

-Mark Wigglesworth has been Music Director of Opera Factory and the BBC National Orchestra of Wales, Associate Conductor of the BBC Symphony Orchestra, and Principal Guest Conductor of the Swedish Radio Symphony Orchestra.
+Mark Wigglesworth has been Music Director of Opera Factory, the BBC National Orchestra of Wales, and English National Opera, as well as Associate Conductor of the BBC Symphony Orchestra, and Principal Guest Conductor of the Swedish Radio Symphony Orchestra.
 He has made a series of programmes for BBC Television entitled ‘Everything to Play For’, conducted regularly at the BBC Proms, and performed at the Edinburgh Festival and the Hollywood Bowl.

-A commitment to working with young people has led him to conduct the National Youth Orchestra of Great Britain, the European Union Youth Orchestra, the Dutch National Youth Orchestra, the New World Symphony, and at the Aspen and Aldeburgh Festivals.
-He has given conducting master classes in London, Amsterdam, Stockholm, and Singapore.
+A commitment to working with young people has led him to conduct the National Youth Orchestra of Great Britain, the European Union Youth Orchestra, the Dutch National Youth Orchestra, the New World Symphony, and at the Aspen and Aldeburgh Festivals, as well as giving regular master classes in London, Amsterdam, Stockholm, and Singapore.